MaxGnesi/Blockchain-101/Appendix_II_Ethereum.md

 **Established Security**: With nearly 10 years of operation and hundreds of billions in value secured, Ethereum has the longest track record and most audited codebase in smart contract platforms.

+## Understanding the Ethereum Virtual Machine (EVM)

+The EVM is the heart of Ethereum - think of it as a world computer that executes code identically across every node in the network.
+Here's what makes it special:

+**What it does**: When you interact with a smart contract (like swapping on Uniswap or depositing into Aave), your transaction triggers code execution in the EVM.
+The EVM reads **bytecode** - low-level machine instructions that look like "0x60806040..." - and executes it step by step using **opcodes** (operations like ADD, MULTIPLY, STORE, LOAD).
+Every operation costs gas because it requires computational resources.

+**Why it matters**: The EVM guarantees that if code runs on one node, it produces identical results on all ~7,000+ Ethereum nodes worldwide.
+This deterministic execution creates trust - no single party can manipulate outcomes.
+Smart contracts become "unstoppable" programs that run exactly as written.

+**Compared to other blockchains**:
+- **Bitcoin**: Has a limited scripting language designed only for payment conditions, not full programs
+- **Solana**: Uses a different virtual machine optimized for parallel execution and speed, but less mature tooling
+- **Cosmos chains**: Each chain can use different VMs (Cosmos SDK, CosmWasm), creating fragmentation
+- **EVM-compatible chains** (BSC, Polygon, Avalanche): Use the same EVM, meaning Ethereum code runs identically - this "EVM compatibility" is why so many chains copy Ethereum's design

+**The tradeoff**: The EVM prioritizes security and determinism over speed.
+Every node must execute every transaction sequentially, which limits throughput but maximizes security.
+Solana's parallel execution is faster but younger and less proven.
+Ethereum chose trust minimization; others chose performance.

 ## Technical Foundation: From PoW to PoS

-Ethereum's transition to Proof of Stake fundamentally changed how the network operates.
+Ethereum's transition to Proof of Stake fundamentally changed how the network operates. **The Merge** - Ethereum's historic transition from PoW to PoS in September 2022 - marked one of the most significant technical upgrades in blockchain history.
 Instead of miners competing to solve computational puzzles, validators stake **32 ETH** to propose and validate blocks.
 This 32 ETH requirement is still current as of October 2025, though Vitalik Buterin proposed in October 2024 to lower it to 1 ETH to improve decentralization - this proposal is still under discussion and has not been implemented.

 The Merge achieved several critical improvements: